-Chives, Allium schoenoprasum: “Friendly Wanderer”
+Chives, Allium schoenoprasum: “Windowsill Herb”

 This garden workhorse has been cultivated by humans for more than 5,000 years and grows in wild varieties in both the east and west.
-Our forefathers (and fore-doctors, chefs, and gardeners) valued this plant for its medicinal properties, its flavor in fish, egg, and soup dishes, and its ability to fight off maleficent insects, mildew, and fungal infections in the garden.
+Our forefathers (and fore-doctors, chefs, and gardeners) valued Allium schoenoprasum for its medicinal properties, its flavor in fish, egg, and soup dishes, and its ability to fight off maleficent insects, mildew, and fungal infections in the garden.

-- Perennial herb; hardy in zones 3-10.
+- Perennial herb; chives are hardy in growing zones 3-10.

 - Bees find the purple flowers irresistible.

-Keep It Alive:
+Keep It Alive

 - Full to partial sun.

 - Once established, chives adapt to moist or dry conditions.